WebOrigami/docs/content/builtins/dev/watch.md

 ---
-title: watch([tree], [expression])
+title: watch(tree, expression)
 supertitle: "Dev."
 ---

-Returns a tree that will be the result of executing the indicated `expression` in the context of the indicated `tree`.
+Watches a given [map-based tree](/async-tree/mapBasedTree.html) for changes.

+When first called, this evaluates the `expression`, which should return a tree that can be served.
+That tree is essentially an indirect reference.
+If anything in the source tree changes, the expression is reevaluated and the indirect reference will be updated to point to the new result.

-This also watches the `tree` for `change` events.
+This watches the source tree for `change` events.
 Currently, [FileMap](/async-tree/FileMap.html) is the only type of tree that supports `change` events.
 If a `change` event is raised, the `expression` is reevaluated to obtain a new result tree.
 Subsequent references to the `watch()` result will access the new tree.

 This can be used to serve a virtual folder, reevaluating its definition whenever the containing real folder changes.